What is currently happening on site?

 Why is there a public footpath diversion?

-Borelli Walk closed in August 2018 for the construction access bridge to be installed safely, it is scheduled to reopen early 2019.
+Borelli Walk closed in August 2018 for the construction access bridge to be installed safely, it is scheduled to reopen on Friday 29th March.

 What impact will the development have on parking in Farnham?